mdalzell/mattdalzell.com/src/content/index.md

       description: git, VS Code, Microsoft Copilot, Postman, JIRA, Slack
   title: Technical Skills
 ---
-I am a software engineer with over a decade of professional experience in full stack web application and mobile development.
-Over the course of my career, I've worked on everything from single page applications to distributed microservices for businesses across a variety of industries.
+I am a software engineer with over a decade of professional experience in full stack application development.
+As a high agency individual contributor, I am comfortable diving into any part of a system, whether it's a web application, microservice API, or cloud infrastructure.
+As a technical lead, I strive to be a force multiplier for other engineers and empower the team.
 What I love about my profession is that every day is an opportunity to learn something new, build something cool, and have fun doing it.